Skip to Main Content

 Affirmed PA Decision on File

-If the UTN reported on a claim is associated with a provisional affirmation decision, including any service(s) that was part of a partially affirmed decision:
+If the UTN reported on a claim corresponds with a provisional affirmation decision, including any service(s) that was part of a partially affirmed decision, the claim:

-• The claim will likely be paid if all Medicare coverage, coding and payment requirements are met.
+• Will likely pay if all Medicare coverage, coding and payment requirements are met.

-• The claim may be denied based on either of the following:
+• May deny based on either of the following:

-• Technical requirements that can only be evaluated after the claim has been submitted for formal processing
+• Technical requirements that are only evaluated after claim submission

 • Information not available at the time of the PAR

-• The claim will be afforded some protection from future audits (pre- and postpayment); however, review contractors may audit claims if potential fraud, inappropriate utilization or changes in billing patterns are identified.
+• Is afforded some protection from future audits (pre- and postpayment); however, review contractors may audit claims if potential fraud, inappropriate utilization or changes in billing patterns are identified.

 Non-Affirmed PA Decision on File

-If the UTN reported on a claim is associated with a non-affirmation decision, including any non-affirmed service(s) that was part of a partially affirmed decision:
+If the UTN reported on a claim corresponds with a non-affirmation decision, including any non-affirmed service(s) that was part of a partially affirmed decision:

 • All appeal rights are then available.

 NOTE: The prior authorization process is a condition of payment.
-As the term suggests, a condition of payment is a rule, regulation, or requirement that must be met in order for a provider to lawfully request and receive reimbursement from Medicare.
+As the term suggests, a rule, regulation, or requirement must apply for a provider to lawfully request and receive reimbursement from Medicare.

-• The claim may then be submitted to secondary insurance, if applicable.
+• You may then submit the claim to secondary insurance, if applicable.

 No PA Decision on File